blue gradient

 • Easy conversion rules (tokens ↔ words ↔ characters)

-• When to pick GPT-5, GPT-5 mini, or GPT-5 nano
+• When to pick GPT-5, GPT-5 mini, GPT-5 nano, or one of the newer GPT-5.4 models

 • Simple tricks to cut your bill without cutting quality